 1. Take a free walking tour

-The first thing I do when I arrive in a new city is take a free walking tour. it’s the best way to see the highlights and meet a local expert guide who can answer all your questions.
+The first thing I do when I arrive in a new city is take a free walking tour.
+It’s the best way to see the highlights and meet a local expert guide who can answer all your questions.
 Walk the YYC runs a solid free tour that can introduce you to the city.
 Just be sure to tip your guide at the end!
-There’s also Calgary Greeters, a free local greeting program that connects you with a local who can show you around.
+There’s also Calgary Greeters, a free local greeting program that connects you with a local who can show you around (advanced bookings required).

 2. Hang out in Prince’s Island Park